decred/dcrd/lru/README.md

 ## External Use

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to make use of a well-tested and concurrent safe least-recently-used cache with near O(1) performance characteristics for lookups, inserts, and deletions.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to make use of well-tested and concurrent safe least-recently-used caches with near O(1) performance characteristics for lookups, inserts, and deletions.

 ## Installation and Updating